 You are responsible for all care, safety, and security of your foster as well as helping them get accustomed to the joy of domesticated dog life in a loving home.

-We also require you to keep in communication with our team and submit your foster's initial bio, photos, and videos to our digital content manager within the first 2 weeks of fostering.
+We also require you to keep in communication with our team and submit your foster's initial bio, photos, and videos to our Communications Director within the first 2 weeks of fostering.

 Every dog is different and there truly is no dog more predictably unpredictable than a Carolina Dog.
 However, the love and gratitude they give for saving their life is insurmountable.
 Many of the dogs we rescue haven't had a great start in life and, typically, we don't know any of their history prior to their arrival at a shelter.
 Some dogs need more quiet decompression time, while others take all of 10 seconds before showering you with kisses and frolicking in the yard.
 Many times a dog's behavior in a shelter is completely different than their behavior in a home which is why fostering is so essential for any rescue.